PediatricOpenTargets/documentation/README.md

 ---

 **Please note** that OpenPedCan is in continuous development and the GitHub repository main branch contents may not be identical to the Molecular Targets Platform site contents.
+While CHOP P30 DNA panel data is available through OpenPedCan, it is not available on the MTP site for this release.

 ---